antononcube/Raku-ML-Clustering/README-work.md

 `ML::Clustering::KMeans`, `ML::Clustering::KMedoids`, `ML::Clustering::BiSectionalKMeans`, etc.,
 but I have not found to be necessary.
 (At this point of development.)

+**Remark:** It seems it is better to have a separate package for the distance functions, named, say, "ML::DistanceFunctions".
+(Although distance functions are not just for ML...)
+After thinking over package and function names I will make such a package.

 -------

 ## TODO